gnfrazier/gnfrazier.github.io/_posts/2018-1-22-macros-in-atom-snippets.md

     main()
 ```

-The [if main check](https://stackoverflow.com/questions/419163/what-does-if-name-main-do "StackOverflow - What does if \_\_main\_\_ do in Python?") is a frequently used construction, so Atom has it as a built in Macro or Snippet.
+The [if main check](https://stackoverflow.com/questions/419163/what-does-if-name-main-do "StackOverflow - What does if \_\_main\_\_ do in Python?") is a frequently used construction, so Atom has it as a built-in Macro or Snippet.

-Unfortunately Atom does not have very many standard snippets for Markdown, but it is [easy to add your own](http://flight-manual.atom.io/using-atom/sections/snippets/ "Atom Editor Flight Manual - Snippets").
+Unfortunately, Atom does not have very many standard snippets for Markdown, but it is [easy to add your own](http://flight-manual.atom.io/using-atom/sections/snippets/ "Atom Editor Flight Manual - Snippets").
 To add a snippet to insert an image into Markdown:

-From the edit menu select 'Snippets.'
+From the edit menu, select 'Snippets.'

   <img src="{{ site.baseurl }}/images/atom-edit-snippet.png" alt="Atom Editor - Edit Menu with Snippet Selected">